andrewwang247/radix-tree/README.md

 ### Iteration

-The tree supports constant forward iterators that traverse the stored keys in alphabetical order.
+The tree supports constant bidirectional iterators that traverse the stored keys in alphabetical order.
 The class comes with STL style `begin` and `end` functions that range over the entire tree.
 Use the `begin` and `end` overloads with `prefix` parameter to construct ranges over keys that match prefixes.
 Make sure to check that `begin(std::string prefix)` is non-null before using as a range.
 This can be efficiently achieved with `empty(std::string prefix)`.

 ### Operators